Bravely Default: Battle system

 Screenshot of a battle in Bravely Default, showing the party fighting an enemy group.
 The battle is shown on the upper screen, while the party's command menu is shown below.

 Battles come in two types: random encounters with standard enemies, and staged boss battles.
-The battle system revolves around turn-based combat: each side is allowed to perform an action or multiple actions, with each character having independent movements and commands: these actions include attacking with the equipped weapon, using magic, or using an item.
+The battle system revolves around turn-based combat: each side is allowed to perform an action or multiple actions, with each character having independent movements and commands.
+These actions include attacking with the equipped weapon, using magic, or using an item.
 The party also has the option to escape from most battles.
 Two new options to the battle system are the Brave and Default options.
 Brave Points (BP) dictate the number of actions a character or enemy can take within a turn, along with being needed for the execution of certain abilities.
 Party members can utilize BP down into negative figures, enabling up to four actions within a single turn.
-When the BP gauge is into negative figures, they must wait for the BP counter to reach zero before they can act again.
+When the BP gauge is negative, they must wait for the BP counter to reach zero before they can act again.
 BP are naturally recovered once per turn.
 Alternately, any party member can Default, which reduces the damage taken by enemy strikes and accumulates BP.
 An additional power is "Bravely Second", an ability which freezes time for the enemy, allowing a party member to move four times in a single turn with no cost.
 Bravely Second requires Sleep Points, or SP, a currency which is either replenished while the Nintendo 3DS is in sleep mode or through buying regenerative SP Drinks through microtransactions.
 Battle speed during combat can be sped up or returned to normal at the player's discretion.